Hydrazine Hydrate

 Theodor Curtius synthesized free hydrazine for the first time in 1889 via a circuitous route.
 Hydrazine is produced in the Olin Raschig process from sodium hypochlorite and ammonia, a process announced in 1907.
 This method relies on the reaction of chloramine with ammonia.

+Hydrazine can also be produced via the so-called ketazine and peroxide processes.
 In 2001, Microbiologist Marc Strous from the University of Nijmegen in the Netherlands discovered that hydrazine is produced from the yeast bacteria and open ocean bacteria anammox (Brocadia anammoxidans).
 They are the only discovered organism to naturally produce hydrazine, which is used in rocket fuels.

 Application